-Mr. Johnson has a received a number of policing awards, including department commendations and the Chicago Defender Men of Excellence Award.
+Mr. Johnson is a recipient of the Chicago Defender Men of Excellence Award and has a received several department commendations.
 He received a bachelor’s degree from Governors State University and is expecting his master’s degree in public policy and administration with a specialization in public safety and national security from Northwestern University in 2017.

 Maureen Josh is the DeKalb County Circuit Court Clerk, a position she has held for more than 30 years.
 As keeper of the records, Ms. Josh manages a team of 40 clerks, while working with members and agencies of the court system and the general public.
 Ms. Josh has served as president of the Northeast Illinois Circuit Clerk’s Association since 1989 and is a member of the Illinois Association of Circuit Court Clerks Executive Board and Legislative Committee.

 In addition to her current service as an Authority Member, Ms. Josh served on the Authority from 2000 to 2006.
 She also currently serves as a Supreme Court appointee on the Statutory Court Fee Task Force and the e-Business Policy Advisory Board Technical Committee.